 with your solution.
 Solutions to exercises will not be graded.

-After each lecture segment listed below, there is a link to the visuals used in the lecture.
+After each lecture segment listed below, there is a link to the lecture transcript, then the lecture time.

 visuals for Chapter 0,